 - check if the product is listed in the dangerous goods list in the ADG Code and is not excluded by a special provision detailed in column 7 of that list

-- have the products tested to the classification criteria of the ADG Code or UN Manual
+- have the products tested to the classification criteria of the ADG Code or UN Manual of Tests and Criteria

 Dangerous goods transport regulation

-The EPA regulates the transport of dangerous goods by road and in conjunction with the Office of the National Rail Safety Regulator, by rail.
+We regulate the transport of dangerous goods by road and in conjunction with the Office of the National Rail Safety Regulator, by rail.

 SafeWork NSW regulates activities prior to transport, including correct classification, packaging and labelling.